ICES Faculty Scholars Program

 - Training in the use of Ontario's health administrative databases for research

 - Seminars on advanced methods relevant to population health research

 - Opportunities for collaboration with experts across the ICES network

-- Individual project mentorship and data analytic support to develop and complete one or more research studies using Ontario’s health administrative databases
+- Individual project mentorship and data analytic support to develop, execute and publish one or more research studies using Ontario's health administrative databases.

 Current and past scholars have accessed funding to assist with tuition from a number of organizations, including: